espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Worm Caller Dedication.md

 # Worm Caller Dedication
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You pledge yourself to understanding and emulating one of the most powerful creatures of the Darklands: the mighty cave worm.
-You gain the [[Shake It Off]] reaction.
+You gain the [[z_mechanics/Character Building V1.3/Character Building/Feats/Shake it Off]] reaction.

 * * *